SKIMTIAZ/JavaScript-Assessment-I/README.md

 [x] All of the above

-What is the difference between spread operator and rest operator in JavaScript?
+#### 2. What is the difference between spread operator and rest operator in JavaScript?

-A. The spread operator is used to expand an array into its elements, while the rest operator is used to gather multiple elements into an array.
+[x] The spread operator is used to expand an array into its elements, while the rest operator is used to gather multiple elements into an array.
-The spread operator is used to gather multiple elements into an array, while the rest operator is used to expand an array into its elements.
+[ ] The spread operator is used to gather multiple elements into an array, while the rest operator is used to expand an array into its elements.
-The spread and rest operators are interchangeable and have the same purpose.
+[ ] The spread and rest operators are interchangeable and have the same purpose.
-Neither the spread nor the rest operator is used for array manipulation.
+[ ] Neither the spread nor the rest operator is used for array manipulation.
-Correct answer: A. The spread operator is used to expand an array into its elements, while the rest operator is used to gather multiple elements into an array.

 What is the best way to handle errors in JavaScript when making API calls?